-It was recently announced that low-cost airline Norwegian Air has applied for permission to operate between Canada and Europe, providing Canadian travellers with another option for cheap transatlantic travel (see note below for update to this story).
+It was recently announced that low-cost airline Norwegian Air has applied for permission to operate between Canada and Europe, providing Canadian travellers with another option for cheap transatlantic travel.
+(See link for update to this story).

 Coming hard on the heels of budget carrier Wow Air, which began in 2016, and Primera Air and Level, which are planning on launching this summer—not to mention Westjet’s new Swoop Transatlantic carrier, Air Canada Rouge, and a number of charter airlines—while it may seem that Canada is at the forefront of budget travel, the country has actually lagged behind the rest of the world for years.